-The following description summarizes the most important terms of our capital stock, as they are expected to be in effect upon the completion of this offering.
-We are currently incorporated in California and will reincorporate in Delaware prior to the completion of this offering.
-We expect to adopt a Delaware certificate of incorporation and bylaws in connection with the completion of this offering, and this description summarizes certain of the provisions that are expected to be included in those documents.
+The following description summarizes the most important terms of our capital stock.
+As of December 6, 2016, we reincorporated in the State of Delaware.
+This description summarizes certain of the provisions included in our certificate of incorporation and bylaws.
 This summary does not purport to be complete and is qualified in its entirety by the provisions in our certificate of incorporation and bylaws, copies of which have been filed with the SEC as exhibits to the registration statement of which this prospectus is a part, and to the applicable provisions of Delaware law.